SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 You can reset the source code location back to the default line numbering and filename by writing a line control statement without specifying a *line number* and *filename*.

+The ``#line`` token has two meanings depending on how it is used.
-A line control statement must appear as the first token on a line, it must appear on its own line, and it can't be the last line of a source code file.
+If it is used as a line control statement, it must appear on its own line and can't be the last line of a source code file.
-If the ``#line`` token appears elsewhere in a line, it is understood as the special literal described in :ref:`Expressions_LiteralExpression`.
+If it appears elsewhere in a line, it is understood as the special literal described in :ref:`Expressions_LiteralExpression`.